868-HACK: Gameplay

-In a top-down view the player must grab as much computer data as possible.
+In a top-down view, the player must grab as much computer data as possible.

 The player controls a hacking program in a computer system and must grab as much computer data as possible before a defence program destroys it.
 The game plays in the manner of a dungeon crawler, with rooms being randomly generated.
 The player must collect keys to unlock nodes to hack.
 The game's graphics resemble those of early 80s home computers.

 The game takes place in a cyberpunk setting, where, as alluded to by the game's title, hacking is done by dial-up.
 The player is a "smiley face" which can be moved around an 6×6 grid.
 The grid is shaped by "circuit-board-looking walls".
 The enemies in 868-HACK look vaguely like those in Pac-Man.
 Players can fire lasers at these enemies.
-Most of the enemies have two health bars, and they each have one of three different special abilities; being able to move over two tiles at a time, having three health bars instead of two, or being invisible until it comes into the player's line of fire.
+Most of the enemies have two health bars, and they each have one of four different special abilities; being able to move on top of wall tiles, being able to move over two tiles at a time, having three health bars instead of two, or being invisible when not in the same row or column as the player.
 Each wall tile in the game stores a reward which can be extracted, but also has a number signifying how many enemies it will spawn when opened.